Senzing/mapper-npi/README.md

 ### Mapping other data sources

-While not required, look the following identifiers in your other data sets..
+While not required, look for the following identifiers in your other data sets:
 - NPI number
 - Other provider licenses issued by states
 - Medicare provider IDs